ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 # Abbreviation plugin tutorial - part 2

-In this part of the tutorial we'll focus on creating a dialog box, which will get user's input.
+In this part of the tutorial we will focus on creating a dialog box, which will get user's input.

-We'll pick up where we left off in the first part, so make sure you {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1 start there}, or grab our starter files for this part.
+We will pick up where we left off in the first part, so make sure you {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1 start there}, or grab our starter files for this part.

 <info-box>
-As we'll mostly work on the UI, we recommend reading up on our {@link framework/guides/architecture/ui-library UI library} before you start coding.
+As we will mostly work on the UI, we recommend reading up on our {@link framework/guides/architecture/ui-library UI library} before you start coding.
 </info-box>

 If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).